-Time synchronization, quality of service, bandwidth management, VLANs, and selective multicast forwarding are all part of the AVB package, automatically protecting your critical AV traffic while at the time holding bandwidth in reserve to keep the rest of your system functioning as expected.
+AVB is part of the 802.1 Ethernet standards.
+Time synchronization, quality of service, bandwidth management, VLANs, automatic address multicast allocation and selective multicast forwarding are all part of the AVB package, automatically protecting your critical AV traffic while at the time holding bandwidth in reserve to keep the rest of your system functioning as expected.

 Careful network design consideration will give your media system a robust and reliable transport, and all the bandwidth it needs.